 LISTEN 0 128 192.168.111.27:8080 0.0.0.0:* users:(("ssh",pid=2966,fd=4))

-4. Configure firewall to allow remote access to the tunnel port.
+4. Configure the firewall to allow incoming connections to the tunnel port if firewall is enabled.

 $ sudo ufw allow 8080 # Ubuntu and Debian variance